kataho/sorted-tab-history/README.md

     SortRank:Change = -1
     SortRank:Save = -1

-Selecting from this activation history also changes history.
+Selecting from this list also changes the order.

     SortRank:InternalSelect = 1
     SortRank:ExternalSelect = 1